GSA/digitalgov.gov/content/resources/18f-guide-product-management.md

 ---
-slug: 18f-guide-product-managements
+slug: 18f-guide-product-management
 date: 2019-04-03 17:34:00 -0500

-title: '18F Guide to Product Managements'
+title: '18F Guide to Product Management'
-deck: 'A resource for product management best practices&#46;'
+deck: 'A resource for product management best practices.'
-summary: 'A resource for product management best practices&#46;'
+summary: 'A resource for product management best practices.'
 authors:
   - jeremyzilar

 # Topics that best describe this product or service
 topics:
   - design
   - managing-digital
   - strategy